Ricardo Lara: 2008 State Assembly campaign

 Lara was a candidate for the Assembly in 2008, seeking the Democratic nomination in the Los Angeles-based 46th district.
 He faced a number of well-connected challengers, including John Pérez, the cousin of Los Angeles mayor Antonio Villaraigosa.
 Following a meeting at Getty House, Villaraigosa's official residence, Pérez became the consensus candidate and the other candidates, including Lara, dropped their campaigns.
 Although the challengers' names remained on the ballot, Pérez won the primary comfortably and took the seat before being elected to the Speakership in late 2009.

 Lara was subsequently appointed by Villaraigosa to the powerful Los Angeles Planning Commission, where he served until resigning to focus on his 2010 Assembly run in the 50th district.
 Running for the seat required Lara to move into the district, which at the time did not include any part of the city of Los Angeles.
 Because Los Angeles planning commissioners are required to be residents of the city of Los Angeles, Lara could not run for the 50th Assembly district while serving on the commission.
 He announced his candidacy for the seat in early 2009 and became a resident of Bell Gardens.

 2010 State Assembly campaign

 Lara faced three primary challengers in his 2010 Assembly bid, two of whom had held elected office in the district.
 With the support of the state and local Democratic parties as well as the Los Angeles County Federation of Labor, Lara prevailed handily.
 He faced a Republican opponent in the general election and won overwhelmingly.

 In the State Assembly

 Lara was sworn in as an assemblyman on December 6, 2010, and was appointed the chairman of the joint legislative audit committee.
 He also served on the following committees: appropriations; banking and finance; higher education; and water, parks, and wildlife.
 He also chairs the select committee on financial empowerment.

-To prevent another Bell, Lara established the Local High Risk Audit Program with the passage of Assembly Bill 187 in 2011, allowing the California State Auditor to identify cities at high risk for waste, fraud, or mismanagement.
+To prevent another Bell scandal, Lara established the Local High Risk Audit Program with the passage of Assembly Bill 187 in 2011, allowing the California State Auditor to identify cities at high risk for waste, fraud, or mismanagement.